dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

 # CDP PvC Base Post-Deployment Configuration
 {: .no_toc }

-Check and make necessary configurations to ensure that the CDP PvC Base cluster has been set up correctly prior to installing the ECS platform.
+Check and make necessary configurations to ensure that the CDP PvC Base cluster has been set up correctly prior to installing the Data Services on the Kubernetes platform.

 - TOC
 {:toc}